AdeebaRafi/Learning-privacy-and-security-llms/README.md

 You get useful information without violating privacy

-How it Works for AI:
+How it Works for AI?

 ----> Add tiny random numbers to training data